Writing is hard.

 But Correctica helps you get part way there.
 All you need to do is send your doc to their email address, and a few minutes later, poof you’ve got all your errors highlighted.
 Use it the first ten times for free, or you can pay $30 a year for unlimited checks.

 Another popular tool that corrects grammar and spelling in a really clean and visual way is the Hemmingway App.
-You can either write inside the app or copy your content and it will tell you what needs improving (recognize that section from above?).
+You can either write using the app or copy your content and it will tell you what needs improving (recognize that section from above?).
 Plus, it gives you a readability score and a word count all in one place.

-If you suffer from major writer’s block, try some of these tools which can help get your creative writing juices flowing.
+Creative and fiction writers can struggle with this so try some of these tools which can help get your creative writing juices flowing.

 Lots of people need help getting motivated to write.
 This is especially true if you don’t have a pile of brilliant ideas or topics to cover, or if you want to start exploring creative writing and storytelling.

 Daily Page helps you by sending you an email every single day, at the time you request, with a writing prompt.
+This is a great way to get into daily writing.

 Prompts is an iPhone app that was created to get you writing.
 Rather than just giving you a story or a sentence to start, it actually uses a complex algorithm to help guide you through your writing, offering advice and making suggestions as you go.
-Plus, it also keeps track of your writing habits, so you can keep tabs of your daily goals.
+Plus, it also keeps track of your writing habits, so you can keep tabs on your daily goals.

 Writer’s Digest is a site geared towards helping aspiring writers.
 So, it shouldn’t come as a big shock that they have hundreds of different writing prompts on the site for you to check out.